junxit/us-congress-code/title-02/chapter-3/sec-31b-4.md

 ### Codification

-Section 31b–4 was editorially reclassified as section 5127 of this title.
+Section 31b–4 was editorially reclassified as former section 5127 of this title.